 Every Knee Shall Bend

 A friend injured his knee while playing football.
 He tore his ACL (anterior cruciate ligament) and meniscus which required surgery.
 He used crutches for several weeks and went through physical therapy.
 Eventually he was able to lose his crutches and just use a knee brace which was unnoticeable when he wore pants.

 We all come to the Mass with our own life experiences, predispositions, phobias, concerns, disabilities, injuries, pains, struggles and scars that color the way we perceive it and impact our worship.

 The man who refuses to kneel at the consecration may have had knee surgery.
 The young girl who didn’t make the Sign of the Cross may be battling demons, the lady who bolted after Communion may be rushing back to the hospital to be at her daughter’s bedside and the young man who didn’t extend his hand at the Sign of Peace may be struggling with a social disorder.

-Our desire for there to be reverence at Mass, however, must always be tempered with charity and understanding.
+But our desire for there to be reverence at Mass must always be tempered with charity and understanding.
 So the next time we see someone who, in our eyes, is being “irreverent,” remember, “everyone you meet is fighting a battle you know nothing about.”

 How about you?
 Are you an introvert?
 Did it present challenges?
 Have your own struggles influenced how you participate at Mass?
 Share and let’s learn together!

 Thank you so much for reading my article!
 As a graphic designer, illustrator and dad, I made all the products and apps below to help teach my own children about the Mass.
 From the cards to the coloring book to the t-shirts, all were created by me to help spread the Good News about Christ and the Church he founded.
 Your support in visiting my shop AgnusGiftShop would be most appreciated!